barkanb/hiring-engineers/answers.md

 Datadog is great in collecting and displaying information for insights.
 I think it would be beneficial to use these capabilities to track Covid-19 cases across the US or even the world.

-As life feeds are provided by many resources, it might be of great value to study the results through the lenses of Datadog's products.
+As live feeds are provided by many resources, it might be of great value to study the results through the lenses of Datadog's products.